WaterColours02/bug-hunter-react-app/README.md

 This is a basic CRUD app built with REACT and Javascript.
 I'm using it as a portfolio project to demonstrate my knowledge of react and javascript.

 To spin up the application clone the repository.
-Once the repository is cloned, open your console / terminal and navigate to the "bug-hunter-react-app" directory
+Once the repository is cloned, open your console you will need to add the .env file to the root.

-Run these commands:
+I will send that to you on request.
+I'm using the .env to kepe my firebase API key off of github.

+once you ahve added the .env file to the root.

+open terminal and navigate tot he root and run the commands below.

 "npm install"
 "npm start"

-and the application should open.
+application should open through localhost:/3000

 At the momment the app has some a bug when using the "edit issue" function.